drnasmith/synchweb-devel-env/README.md

 The test data includes a couple of visits registered to the user:password 'boaty':'mcboatface'

 ## Setup
+* Install vagrant and ansible
 * Decide which option you want (multi_machine or standalone)
 * cd into the dir (e.g. centos_standalone)
 * Run vagrant up
 * This should download the centos box and provision the machine(s)
 * Try using a web browser on http://localhost:9080 or http://192.168.33.10 to see the Synchweb pages
+* The SynchWeb source code should be downloaded to src sub directory (e.g. centos_standalone/src)

 ### Authentication
 * Two authentication types are supported: dummy and cas.